a11yproject/a11yproject.com/src/posts/2020-10-28-dyslexia-fonts.md

 ## General font tips

-The following are general font tips that improves the overall quality of your website's typography:
+The following are general tips that improve the overall quality of your website's typography:

 - Font size should be at least 12-14pt or its equivalent.
 This help people with cognitive disabilities, language and learning disabilities, as well as people with low vision who may not be able to perceive the text.
 - Larger line spacing improves readability.
 Proper line spacing makes the[ web content](https://en.wikipedia.org/wiki/Web_content) flow smoothly and ensures that the visually rendered text is presented in such a manner that is perceived without its layout interfering with its readability.
 According to the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) Line height (line spacing) should be at least 1.5 times the font size.